armory3d/armory_docs/graphics/screen-effects.md

 ## Vignette {#vignette}

 Vignette is a screen-effect where the brightness is reduced at the periphery of a frame.
-It's often an unintended effect occuring in photography and optics due to lens limitations.
+It's often an unintended effect occurring in photography and optics due to lens limitations.
 In gaming, it's often used to create more focus on central points of the screen.

 |  |
 | :--- |